CineNexa/cinenexa-extension-docs/README.md

-url, String - Direct link to the video stream ytId, String - Youtube ID to be played when user clicks on the specific stream magnet, String - Magnet link of the torrent file, if returned response video is a torrent fileIndex, Integer - Index of the video stream within the torrent, if the torrent contains more than 1 file. external, String - Url to be opened, when user clicks on the specific stream
+url, String - Direct link to the video stream ytId, String - Youtube ID to be played when user clicks on the specific stream magnet, String - Magnet link of the torrent file, if returned response video is a torrent external, String - Url to be opened, when user clicks on the specific stream
 ```